invictus-ir/Microsoft-Extractor-Suite/docs/source/functionality/UnifiedAuditLog.rst

     - EndDate is the parameter specifying the end date of the date range.
     - Default: Now

+-OutputDir (optional)
+    - OutputDir is the parameter specifying the output directory.
+    - Default: UnifiedAuditLog

 .. note::

   **Important note** regarding the StartDate and EndDate variables.